What is a personal loan?

 How can I get approved for a personal loan?

-The first thing you should do before applying for a new loan is to check your credit score and request a free credit report.
-Check for any negative activity that could be weighing down your score.
-Dispute any mistakes and contact lenders directly with a goodwill letter for missed payments.
+Before applying for a new loan, check your credit score and request a free credit report from AnnualCreditReport.com.
+Check for any negative activity that could be weighing down your score and prevent you from qualifying for a loan.
+Dispute any mistakes and contact lenders directly with a goodwill letter for any missed payments.
+A goodwill letter is a polite request for the creditor to remove negative marks from your report.

 If you have a negative mark on your credit report for missed payments, consider sending the lender a request to have it removed, especially if you’re now current on payments.

-Once you know your credit score, you can start getting pre-qualified and shopping around for the best rates.
+Once you know your credit score, you can shop around for the best rates and terms to see what’s available to you.
 If you don’t like the rates you’re getting, consider taking a few months to work on your credit score first.
-Paying down some credit card debt lowers your credit utilization ratio (how much total credit card debt versus total credit card limit), which accounts for 30% of your FICO score.
+For example, paying down credit card debt lowers your credit utilization ratio (how much total credit you’re using versus how much credit you have available to you), which accounts for 30% of your FICO score.

-Additionally, if the lender allows a co-signer, one can be added to help you secure a better rate and increase your chances of approval.
+If the lender allows a co-signer, adding one may help you secure a better rate and increase your chances of approval.
 Select a co-signer who has a higher credit score and income level than you for the best results.
-Remember, adding a co-signer to your loan is risky for that person, since it means they will be on the hook for any money you don’t pay.
+However, adding a co-signer to your loan is risky for that person, since it means they will be on the hook for any money you don’t pay.

-In addition to checking APRs, you should look for certain features in a lender, including:
+In addition to checking lenders’ annual percentage rates (APRs), you should look for certain features, such as:

 There are a few different types of lenders you can choose from.
-Banks, credit unions and legitimate online lenders are safe to borrow from, but payday lenders make it hard for a borrower to escape loan debt.
+Banks, credit unions and legitimate online lenders are safe to borrow from, but payday lenders should be avoided since they make it hard for a borrower to escape loan debt.

 Many times credit unions are able to provide members with lower rates than a traditional bank.
 Depending on your credit union, you might also have more flexible repayment terms, too.